 Occurs after the first psilocybin session, and before the second psilocybin session.

 Conduct psychoeducation regarding the cognitive processes and behaviours that contribute to OCD from an ACT perspective (i.e., cognitive fusion, experiential avoidance, etc).
-How patterns can be changed through an interactive process between the principles of ACT and the experience with psilocybin, and mindfulness practice.
+How patterns can be changed through an interactive process between the principles of the psychotherapy and the experience with psilocybin, and mindfulness practice.

 Review intentions for the second psilocybin session flexibly, as these may have changed since the first session.
 Building upon the first integration session, reflect on insights gained.